Indiana Sets Record With $231M Sports Betting Handle in October

-According to gaming experts, the sector saw unprecedented growth in handle and revenue as professional teams and colleges returned to normal sports schedule, despite the pandemic-led limits imposed on fans in the stands.
+According to gaming experts, the sector saw unprecedented growth in handle and revenue as professional teams and colleges returned to normal sports schedules, despite the pandemic-led limits imposed on fans in the stands.

-While speaking to the media, lead analyst for PlayIndiana.com, Dustin Gouker, said that Indiana’s sportsbooks fared well (in October), offering a clearer read on where the state market stands.
+While speaking to the media Dustin Gouker said that Indiana’s sportsbooks fared well (in October), offering a clearer read on where the state market stands.
 “Interest in the Indianapolis Colts, Indiana University, and Notre Dame is helping as the Hoosier State transition from a market that relies on Chicago, to one that is more reliant on local bettors.”

 The previous one-month record was $207 million, which was in September this year.
 According to experts, October’s handle is a 150% increase from what was achieved during the same period in 2019, where Indiana reported $92 million in sports betting handle.
 Additionally, the state yielded $2 million in taxes in October 2020 from the industry.